tbxiao/chauff.github.io/vitae.md

 Symposium Organizer, *The 7th International Symposium on Physics of Fluids*, Guiyang, China, Jun.
 12-15, 2017.

 Conference Organizer, *The Chinese Congress of Theoretical and Applied Mechanics*, Beijing, China, Aug.
 13-16, 2017.

+## TEACHING

+Lecturer, “An Introduction to Kinetic Theory”, Karlsruhe Institute of Technology, Karlsruhe, Germany, Oct.
+2019 - Feb.
+2020.

 ## MENTORING ACTIVITIES